Cardiologist Inhabits Both Worlds of Medicine and Art

 And her passion for art enables her to understand the passions of others.
 She recalls a patient who wanted to postpone his heart surgery until after he was finished work on a car he’d been restoring; it was an avocation he loved.
 Though a different cardiologist might dismiss his sentiments, she didn’t.
 Her immersion in art “allows me to connect with parts of people I might not have understood,” she says.

-Dr. Moghbeli grew up in Iran during the Islamic Revolution and Iran-Iraq war and moved with her family to the United States when she was nine years old.
+Dr. Moghbeli grew up in Iran during the Islamic Revolution and Iran-Iraq war and moved with her family to the United States when she was 9 years old.
 Her father is a cardiologist and her mother is a calligrapher.
 Dr. Moghbeli attended Swarthmore College, where she pursued a double major in biology and art.
 When she attended medical school at Johns Hopkins, she studied art at the Maryland Institute College of Art.
 She works in her studio at dawn – before her three children wake up for school, and before her day as a doctor begins.

 There was a time, she says, that she kept the two sides of her life apart because she feared that “either side wouldn’t think I was serious.”
 Not any more.
 Indeed, today she counsels students not to abandon their creative pursuits when they go into medicine.
 “I tell them you don’t have to leave it behind; it just might help you,” she says.